-Donna Brady has over 30 years of experience focused on traditional and innovative procurement, financing, and administration of infrastructure projects, including public-private partnership (P3) projects.
+Donna Brady has more than 30 years of experience focused on traditional and innovative procurement, financing, and administration of infrastructure projects, including public-private partnership (P3) projects.
 Donna’s experience includes projects in the transportation, water, energy, and social infrastructure spaces, with particular emphasis on representing state and local transportation agencies in contracts for construction and operation of highways and bridges, as well as other transportation infrastructure, including rail, ferry, and airport projects.

 Donna has unique experience with interoperable electronic toll collection systems.
 She co-authored a study for the Federal Highway Administration on developing innovative contracting methods for tolling procurement using Intelligent Transportation Systems (ITS), and helped develop the interoperable toll program used by California toll operators.
 That groundbreaking electronic toll interoperability program paved the way for interoperability arrangements nationwide.
 Donna has assisted numerous state and local agencies with toll technology procurements.